SDGs Acceleration Fund for Albania

 Quadrennial comprehensive policy review of operational activities for development of the United Nations system

-- United Nations Entity for Gender Equality and the Empowerment of Women
+- UN Women: United Nations Entity for Gender Equality and the Empowerment of Women